Forty-second Street Elementary School

 - Student Attention Lowest teacher:student ratio (Top 20%)

-- Forty-second Street Elementary School's student population of 281 students has stayed relatively flat over five school years.
+- Forty-second Street Elementary School's student population of 220 students has declined by 12% over five school years.

 |Grades Offered||Grades Kindergarten-5|